HOP & Learning Teams

 Key topics such as blame, error, operational drift, performance modes, and system thinking are covered in enough depth that the participants will be able to put into practice what they learn.
-Demonstrations are built into this class to show how common error and blame are.
+Demonstrations, case studies and interactive activities are built into this engaging course.
 The class discussion moves the focus from error and blame to a more holistic, systems thinking, approach to failure.
 Emphasis is placed on the importance of operational learning and changing from a reactionary mode to more of a “learn and improve” approach.
-Thought provoking conversations are held in regards to challenging the notion of a root cause, a linear path to failure and an oversimplification of how failure happens.
-Participants will be able to apply class knowledge to their own organization to improve system stability, reliability and resilience and will see the importance of building better defenses and improving learning around events.
+Thought provoking conversations are held to challenge the notion of a root cause, a linear path to failure and an oversimplification of how both failure and success happen.
+Participants will be able to apply the ideas discussed to their own organisation to improve system stability, reliability and resilience and will see the importance of building better systems, increasing capacity and improving learning around events.

 Operational Learning & Learning Teams

-This class will introduce the participants to the basics of how to improve operational learning.
-It includes discussion around pre and post job briefings, event learning and non-event learning and how to improve the auditing process.
-Emphasis is placed on the “Learning Team” approach and the value of taking time to learn before taking action.
+This part of the course will demonstrate how to improve operational learning.
+Emphasis is placed on the “Learning Team” approach and the value of taking time to learn before acting.
 Methods and techniques for coaching and facilitating “Learning Teams” as well as a discussion of what the learning sessions should look like are included.
 This training also includes a discussion with coaches about things that may hinder learning (i.e. biases, production pressure, etc.) as they attempt to conduct better operational learning at their site.

-A practical Learning Team simulation is included within the course so you can take this straight back to your work place!
-The simulation will take the class through an example of how to actually conduct a Learning Team and is based upon a role playing scenario about a near miss event.
+Several Learning Team simulations are included within the course, so the concept can be taken straight back to your workplace and put into action.
 Our goal is to build your confidence and capacity to conduct Learning Teams in your own workplace.